WiFi, internet and photocopiers

 - Black and white printing and photocopies are 20 cents for a single-sided A4 page and 40 cents for single-sided A3 page.

 - Colour printing and photocopies are $1 for a single-sided A4 page and $2 for a single-sided A3 page.

 You are responsible for your own printing and photocopying and there are no refunds.

-You will need your library membership card number to use printing and photocopy facilities.
+You will need your library membership card to use printing and photocopy facilities.
 Money is loaded onto your card to pay for the printing.
-We have an eftpos facility to load money onto your membership card if you do not have cash.
+We have an EFTPOS facility to load money onto your membership card if you do not have cash.

 The photocopiers use 100 per cent recycled white paper.
 You cannot use your own paper.

 Photocopiers also have a scanning facility.
-You can scan documents to your USB only.
+You can only scan documents to a USB.
 You are unable to scan directly to email.
-You must provide your own USB or purchase one from the library to use this facility.
+You must provide your own USB or purchase one from the library.